-We have close links with a number of specialist agencies to support students with additional needs thrive at King James Academy.
+We have close links with a number of specialist agencies to support students with additional needs thrive at KJAR.

 Our school sites are able to be accessed by wheelchair (ground floor of the Junior Site and all floors of the Senior Site).
-We have disabled toilet access on both school sites and hoisting facilities on the junior site.
+We have disabled toilet access on both school sites as well as hoisting facilities.
 Each site has disabled parking bays for ease of access.
 Please don’t hesitate to contact us if you are concerned about access issues.

 How are parents consulted and involved?